 L’alba Dei Morti Viventi by Goblin

-When George Romero’s highly anticipated sequel to Night of the Living Dead hit Europe, Dario Argento recut it as Zombi, which is why sometimes you’ll see Fulci’s Zombi titled Zombi 2.
-This can get get a little extra confusing by the time you get to Zombi 3 and 4.
+When George Romero’s highly anticipated sequel to Night of the Living Dead hit Europe, Dario Argento recut it as Zombi.
+This is why sometimes you’ll see Fulci’s Zombi titled Zombi 2.
+Which can get get a little extra confusing by the time you get to Zombi 3 and 4…

 Most especially this tune, L’alba Dei Morti Viventi, which roughly translates to “Dawn of the Living Dead.”
 Seems appropriate.

-Here’s Goblin, at the top of their game, the height of their popularity and firing on all cylinders,… just before they breaking up entirely.
+Here’s Goblin again, at the top of their game, the height of their popularity and firing on all cylinders,… just before breaking up entirely.
 At least for little while anyway.